 It was already mentioned, that after Lithuania declared its independence, the technical support organisations in Lithuania grows and develops into institution, capable to perform all necessary safety analyses for Ignalina NPP.
 At the moment of final shutdown of Ignalina NPP, the Lithuanian TSOs provided the supports to the Lithuanian State Nuclear Power Safety Inspectorate (VATESI) in the form of consultations, design, research, expertise and other works requiring high scientific-technical qualification, competence, special knowledge and skills.
-To achieve the most efficient use of the scientific-technical potential in solving the problems of nuclear safety, the Coordinates the TSO expertise assistance to VATESI, promotes the development of nuclear energy research-industrial infrastructure, upbringing of scientific technical potential in the country and training of nuclear energy specialists.
+To achieve the most efficient use of the scientific-technical potential in solving the problems of nuclear safety, the Coordination Council of Technical Support Organisations of VATESI was established, which coordinates the TSO expertise assistance to VATESI, promotes the development of nuclear energy research-industrial infrastructure, upbringing of scientific technical potential in the country and training of nuclear energy specialists.